Canon T5i vs XT

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5i and Canon EOS Rebel XT and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T5i and the XT have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the XT have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the T5i was followed by the Canon T6i.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T5i and XT can be found, respectively, in the Canon T5i Manual (free pdf) or the online Canon XT Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T5i or the Canon XT – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS Rebel T5i: